-Creating digital and data-led interactions
+The new CX challenge: Creating digital & data-led interactions

 Today, customer experience (CX) is the new battleground for survival and differentiation.
 We live in an experience economy where customers value how they engage with brands above all else, both online, and offline.